FLIR ONE is a nice product, with an extremely limiting battery and bad software. (Luckily, third-party software is much better)

 2: replace the MicroUSB with USB-C

-Tools: You will need one security T5 (Torx5 with a hole in the middle)
+Special tools: You will need one security T5 (Torx5 with a hole in the middle)

 Using a Dremel multi-tool, I expanded the slot it the black connector retainer and the main body.

-Using adapter (2): after de-soldering it’s female MicroUSB – I glued the USB-C connector inside the black retainer using epoxy.
+Using adapter (2): after de-soldering its female MicroUSB – I glued the USB-C connector inside the black retainer using epoxy.

-Assemble, throw away battery.
+Assemble, and throw away the battery.